benlcollins/uplearn_angular_rails/README.md

 # uplearn_angular_rails

-View this app at: https://friendly-pylon-6828.herokuapp.com/
+View this app at: https://uplearn-js.herokuapp.com/

-This is a test app I'm building as I learn AngularJS and how to integrate an AngularJS front-end with a Rails back-end.
-I'm rebuilding my previous site UpLearn (https://uplearn.herokuapp.com/), which was a pure Rails app.
+This is an app I'm building as I learn AngularJS and how to integrate an AngularJS front-end with a Rails back-end.
+I'm rebuilding my previous site, UpLearn (https://uplearn.herokuapp.com/), which was a pure Rails app.